 CCRI requires a notarized letter from your bank as part of your application.
 This letter needs to be on bank letterhead, signed by bank officials in the last six months, showing a cash savings balance equivalent to at least $27,700 U.S. dollars in your sponsor's account.

 After you are officially accepted into the Community College of Rhode Island, you will receive a SEVIS Form I-20 in your CCRI acceptance packet.
 A SEVIS I-20 is not a visa.

 The Student Exchange Visitor Information System (SEVIS) is a web-based system for maintaining international student and exchange visitor information in the United States.

-You or your sponsor must pay the SEVIS I-901 fee of $200 dollars before applying for your F-1 visa.
+You or your sponsor must pay the SEVIS I-901 fee before applying for your F-1 visa.
 You must have the receipt to petition for your F-1 Visa.

 Make an appointment with a United States Embassy or Consulate in your home country to petition for an F-1 Visa.
 You will need to provide the following documentation: SEVIS Form I-20, I-901 fee receipt, copy of the CCRI Declaration of Financial Resources/Affidavit of Support document, copy of notarized bank letter and CCRI acceptance letter.

 If you apply to CCRI again, we will issue a new I-20, with a new identification number, so your previous I-901 fee receipt will not match.
 You will be required to pay the SEVIS I-901 fee again.

 You must maintain full-time status (a minimum of 12 credits) each semester while maintaining all F-1 regulations in accordance with the U.S. government.